-In 2001, SCORM (Sharable Content Object Reference Model) became so first and popular standard, according to statistics.
-This product is founded by the US Department of Defense base on the ADL organization.
-It's registered by the ADL organization that is based at the US Department of Defense.
+In 2001, SCORM (Sharable Content Object Reference Model) became the first and the most popular standard, according to statistics.
+SCORM is created by the ADL organization that is based at the US Department of Defense.
 Then, in 2013, the Tin Can API (aka xAPI) appeared, and in 2016, the CMI5 standard was launched by the joint efforts of ADL and the AICC association.
 We're not moving on to the specifics of each standard.
 It’s sufficient to say that each additional standard was created, taking into account the shortcomings of the previous one.

 After training documents have been collected and organized according to the standards, they can be uploaded to the LMS.
 Most of them (LMSs) are compatible with SCORM.
 So you can put all the content you need in SCORM packages, whether it is individual tasks or entire courses, and transfer them to another LMS if you decide to change it.